(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Palliative Care Physicians

 We have our own team of expert Palliative Care Doctors, who specialise in palliative medicine, providing clients with relief from any symptoms and stresses they may be experiencing as a result of their illness.
-Our Doctors overall goal is to improve the quality of life for our clients, their family and/or carer.
+Our Doctor’s overall goal is to improve the quality of life for our clients, their families, and/or carers.

 Our doctors will work alongside GPs and specialists, communicating with our client’s medical team throughout their journey with Banksia.
 They all work together to ensure there is continuity of care across the multidisciplinary fields that are managing client care.